Open-Catalyst-Project/tutorial/README.md

 This tutorial was designed for an ACS workshop at the Fall ACS meeting in San Francisco on August 16, 2023.
 It will be a work in progress until then.

+The hosted web pages can be found at https://open-catalyst-project.github.io/tutorial/intro.html.

 ## Usage

 ### Fall ACS 2023